noydb/cwill-portfolio/README.md

 1920
 1. Implement & test all screens

-1440
+1440px
+* need designs from cam to be sure:
+  * project page(s)
-1. Make sure index is perfect
+* Make sure index is perfect
-2. make sure about is perfect
+* make sure about is perfect

-3. make sure project page is perfect (BEFORE DOING OTHERS)
-4.
+General
+1. Confirm fonts are correct with Cam